 Since your extremities are the most prone to frostbite, it’s important to keep them warm.
 Protect your neck and face with a neck warmer, facemask or scarf.
 Most heat is expelled through your head, so a hat or beanie is a must.
 Protect your fingers with warm gloves or mittens.
-Mittens will keep your fingers warmers by keeping your fingers all together, but insulated gloves are another warmer option.
+Mittens will keep your fingers warmer by keeping your fingers all together, but insulated gloves are another warm option.

 In extreme cold, protect yourself and your loved ones, especially your kids, by staying inside.
 If you do find yourself venturing into the outdoors remember to dress appropriately to stay warm and dry.

 Outfitting an entire family with the appropriate cold weather clothing can be expensive.
 If you need help financing your winter wardrobe and seasonal sales aren’t enough, try thrift stores or check with community organizations in your area such as churches, local schools and other non-profits for coat and winter clothing exchanges.
-Many shelters as well as the Salvation Army can also.
+Many shelters as well as the Salvation Army can also help.
 And, if you’re stuck outdoors, don’t brave the cold, Dégagé Ministries and Mel Trotter Ministries in Grand Rapids, or Cass Community Social Services and Detroit Rescue Mission Ministries are shelters that have space to hunker down and beat the arctic blasts.